anoushkt/craftassist/annotation_tools/template_tool/usage.md

 3. Write the surface forms to be associated with this template object in the box labelled `surface forms`.
 Each surface form must be newline separated.

 4. Write a single logical form in the box labelled `Enter logical forms`.
+It must not contain single quotes.

 5. Right click on the block and choose `save by name`.
 The block is now available in the search box.
 The name must not contain spaces.